flurie/sdp/README.md

 of `sdp` with which it's compatible.
 * Extensions should be called `sdp-%extensionname%` (e.g. `sdp-quickcheck`).
 * Wrappers should be called `sdp4%libraryname%` (e.g., `sdp4text`).

-## Differences from other similar projects

-* **Not another [[re]re]base.** `sdp` works **with** `base`: generalizes its functions and avoids shortcomings, instead of trying to replace it, solve backward compatibility problems or combine the typical dependencies of some typical library/application in one package.
-* **Maximum functionality with minimal size**.
-The `sdp` requires only 3 simple dependencies, including `base`.
-It doesn't depend on other common packages, but can easily interoperate with them.
-* **Good extensibility.** `sdp` is a well-extensible library that allows you to easily integrate new components, simplifies interlibrary communication.
-The functionality of `sdp` is also easy to extend with the flexibility that type classes provide.
-* **Orientation to other libraries.** `sdp` wrappers also improves code readability.
-For example, you can work with text and binary streams (`Text` and `ByteString`) in one module without qualifiers.
-Also, you no longer have to think about the specifics of functions (for example, `replicate` from the `text` package accepts `Text`, not `Char`, optimizing the case of a singleton string by rewrite rule) and differences in their names (for example, `force` in `vector` and `copy` in `text` and `bytestring`). `sdp` generalizes many functions not only by the type of structure, but also by the types of additional arguments (e.g., replaces `[]` with `Foldable`).
-* **Modern design.** `sdp` is what `array` would look like if it were written now. `sdp` has a good balance between openness, reliability and performance.
-`sdp` doesn't impose significant restrictions on the implementation.
-In particular, `sdp` doesn't say how many parameters your type should have and in what order they should be specified, what restrictions on the value type it can have, etc. I don't think that you can put something like `Text` or `ByteString` in `AnyChunks` for the freebie instances, but nothing prevents you from defining `AnyChunks`-like structure and instances for.
+`AnyChunks`-like structure and instances for.

 ## Using the SDP category